BrentSeidel/Sim-CPU/README.md

 ### Motorola 68000
 [More information](https://github.com/BrentSeidel/Sim-CPU/tree/main/src/m68000/README.md)

-This simulator is still under development, with many instructions not yet implemented.
+All the 68000 CPU instructions have been implemented.

 ## CLI
 A command line interface is provided for development of both the simulators